-Gerald Peregrine is an established soloist, chamber and orchestral musician, who regularly performs in Ireland, Europe, the Americas and Asia.
-He has a diverse range of musical interests, and has gained much critical acclaim as a soloist and chamber musician.
+Gerald Peregrine is an established soloist, chamber and orchestral musician, who regularly performs in Ireland, Europe, the Americas, and Asia.
+He has a diverse range of musical interests and has gained much critical acclaim as a soloist and chamber musician.
 As a chamber musician, he has performed with international artists such as Patricia Rozario, Andy Akiho, Ian Rosenbaum, Barry Douglas, Rosey Chan, Celine Byrne, Anthony Pleeth, Catherine Leonard.
-He has given numerous solo recitals in all the major venues in Ireland, as well as at major festivals in Asia and Europe He was the National Concert Hall’s rising star in 2004, and also represented Ireland in the European Young Musician of the Year competition in 1996.
-He presented several concert series in Dublin featuring the complete works for cello/piano by Bach, Beethoven and Brahms, all recorded and broadcast by RTE Lyric fm.
+He has given numerous solo recitals in all the major venues in Ireland, as well as at major festivals in Asia and Europe.
+He was the National Concert Hall’s rising star in 2004, and also represented Ireland in the European Young Musician of the Year competition in 1996.
+He presented several concert series in Dublin featuring the complete works for cello/piano by Bach, Beethoven and Brahms, all recorded and broadcast by RTE Lyric FM.

-As an educator, Gerald has taught cello in Trinity College, RIAM, Cork school of music, Peking and Beijing Universities, Memphis University.He regularly gives primary school music workshops around Ireland with his education company, the Mobile Music Machine (www.mobilemusicmachine.ie) who have partnered regularly with the NCH and Music Generation.
+As an educator, Gerald has taught cello at Trinity College, RIAM, Cork school of music, Peking and Beijing Universities, and Memphis University.

 Dublin-born soprano Sandra Oman was the 2004 recipient of the Margaret Burke Sheridan Memorial Award for her contribution to opera in Ireland.
 Born in the heart of the Liberties, Dublin, she graduated from the DIT Conservatory of Music, Dublin with the Ely O’Carroll Gold Medal, the Conservatory’s highest award.
-Sandra has appeared at the Blackwater Valley Opera Festival and has also performed extensively in opera and concert in Ireland, UK, USA, Italy, Faroe Islands, Latvia and Poland.
+Sandra has appeared at the Blackwater Valley Opera Festival and has also performed extensively in opera and concert in Ireland, UK, USA, Italy, Faroe Islands, Latvia, and Poland.

-Lynda O Connor made her début appearance at the National Concert Hall, Dublin when she was just four years old.
-Subsequently, Lynda has performed as a soloist, chamber musician and orchestral musician throughout Ireland, Europe Asia and the USA.
-As a chamber musician, Lynda has collaborated with a dazzling array of artists including Barry Douglas, Chee Yun Kim, Celine Byrne, Nobuko Imai and Gilles Apape.
-Linda has also had several high profile appointments as an orchestral leader.
+Lynda O’Connor made her debut appearance at the National Concert Hall, Dublin when she was just four years old.
+Subsequently, Lynda has performed as a soloist, chamber musician and orchestral musician throughout Ireland, Europe Asia, and the USA.
+As a chamber musician, Lynda has collaborated with a dazzling array of artists including Barry Douglas, Chee Yun Kim, Celine Byrne, Nobuko Imai, and Gilles Apape.
+Linda has also had several high-profile appointments as an orchestral leade

 If you would be interested in applying to have the Mobile Music Machine come to your school contact us using the form below.